 We've been talking to same-sex dads, who decided to remain anonymous, about their journey to fatherhood and the struggles they face as same-sex parents in Singapore

 Meet someone you like, fall in love, get married, have kids.
 Isn’t that the way it’s supposed to go?
-Sadly, that’s not always the case if you’re in a same-sex relationship.
-Marriage, civil unions or domestic partnerships between partners of the same gender are only recognised by 28 countries around the world and, unfortunately, Singapore isn’t one of them.
+That’s not always the case if you’re in a same-sex relationship.
+Marriage, civil unions or domestic partnerships between partners of the same gender are only recognised by 29 countries around the world and, unfortunately, Singapore isn’t one of them.
 And if two men or two women want to have a baby together here?
 Adopting or even fostering a child is off the table.
-We’ve been talking to two sets of same-sex couples who are not only embracing their love for each other (hurrah!), but have become parents.
-Both sets of same-sex dads requested to remain anonymous, but absolutely wanted HoneyKids to share their stories and to let the world know how important it is for them to be living their truth.
-For the purposes of anonymity we are using the names Neil and Mark along with Patrick and David for the couples we spoke to.
+We’ve been talking to two sets of same-sex dads who are not only embracing their love for each other (hurrah!) but have become parents.
+Both sets of same-sex dads requested to remain anonymous but absolutely wanted HoneyKids to share their stories and to let the world know how important it is for them to be living their truth.

 Neil and Mark